Call for papers: "The double consciousness of quantification"

 We welcome contributions based on extensive fieldwork and related to but not limited to the following main topics (insofar as they approach them from a quantification perspective): evaluation of literacy campaigns, assessment of the extent of sexual violence, sustainable development, climate change, health policies and clinical science.
 This call is not restricted to any specific geographical area.
 Proposals that put into perspective or converge French, German and English-speaking interpretative traditions on these issues are particularly encouraged.

 Proposals for articles (approx. 3000 characters) are due by 15 September 2024 and should be sent to e_bourel@yahoo.com and frederic.lemarcis@ens-lyon.fr.
-Full papers are due by the end of January 2025.
+Full papers are due by March 2025.

-The issue is scheduled for publication by end 2025.
+The issue is scheduled for publication in Spring 2026.